sipart/spring_lab/GCP setup and more.md

 ```
 #### Forward Essentials

-To start the collector on the Linux automation host
+Starting the collector on the Linux automation host (it does not run as a service) todo device discovery and snapshots.

+Path to Forward Networks collector software '$HOME/.fwd/bin/'

+Open a new SSH session to the Linux host and start the collector (if the session or daemon is interrupted then the collector will stop):

 ```
 $HOME/.fwd/bin/fwd daemon
 ```